 VI .
-Paving X No bituminous pavement shall be installed within the right of way between November 15 and April 1, nor when the temperature is below 40 degrees Farenheit, without the express consent of the Department.
-No bituminous pavement shall be installed when the underlying course is wet. \boxtimes Paving within the right o f way shall be as follows: \boxtimes Base (Type) DGA (Thickness) 10 inches \boxtimes Surface Base (Type) Asphalt Base (Thickness) 3.0 inches Finished Surface (Type) Asphalt Surface (Thickness) 1.0 inch - 区 Existing pavement and shoulder material shall be removed to accommodate the above paving specifications.
-X X All materials and metho Kentucky Department of ods of construction, includ f Highways Standard Spec ing base ifications and subgrade prepa for Road and Bridge ration, shall be in accordance with Construction (latest edition).
-48 hours notice to the C Department is required prior r to begin ning naving operation 16 \boxtimes - Adam Dixon, Phone: 606-307-6 210 Name: - Taarii Bixon, X To ensure proper surface drainage, the new pavement shall be flush with the edge of existing highway pavement and shall slope away from the existing edge of the pavement as specified in drawings. \boxtimes Existing edge of pavement shall be saw-cut to provide a straight and uniform joint for new pavement.
+Paving X temperature is below 40 nt shall be installed within to degrees Farenheit, without he underlying course is wet the expre of way between Nove ess consent of the De ember 15 and April 1, nor when the partment.
+No bituminous pavement X Paving within the right of f way shall be as follows: \boxtimes Base (Type) DGA (Thickness) 10 inches \boxtimes Surface Base (Type) Asphalt Base (Thickness) 3.0 inches - 図 Finished Surface (Type) Asphalt Surface 1.0 inch - emoved to above paving specifications.
+X X ration, shall be in accordance with Construction (latest edition). \boxtimes 48 hours notice to the D epartment is required prior to beginr ning paving operation IS.
+N1 Phone: 606-307-6 273 Name: Adam Dixon, PE X e drainage, the new pavem ne existing edge of the pave e of existing highway pavement and s. \boxtimes Existing edge of pavement shall be saw-cut to provide a straight and uniform joint for new pavement.
 An approved joint sealer, in accordance with Kentucky Department of Highways Standard Specifications (latest edition), shall be applied between new and existing pavements.
-V I. SIDEWALKS SPECIF FICATIONS This dimen sion sho uld be equal to the width of the sidewalk. Α. New Sidewalks Sidewalks shall be consacross the entrances, a structed of Class A concret nd 4 inches in thickness a e (3,500 p cross the o.s.i. test), shall be remaining sections. feet in width, 8 inches in thickness oled joints not less than 1 through the sidewalk at in als, and 1/2 premolded expansion All materials and methods of construction, including curing, shall be in accordance with the Kentucky Department of Highways Standard Specifications for Road and Bridge Construction (latest edition). в.
-Existing Sidewalks (Applicable if existing sidewalks are being relocated) Use of the sidewalk shall not be blocked or obstructed, and a usable walkway shall be maintained across the construction area at all times. all not be blocked or obstructed, and All damaged sections o f the sidewalks shall be en tirely repla aced to match existin g sections.
+V I. SIDEWALKS SPECIF FICATIONS This dimens ion shou uld be equal to the width of the sidewalk. Α. New Sidewalks Sidewalks shall be cons structed of Class A concrete nd 4 inches in thickness ac e (3,500 p ross the r o.s.i. test), shall be remaining sections. feet in width, 8 inches in thickness oled joints not less than 1 in als, and 1/2 premolded expansion ds of construction, includin ce with the Kentucky Department of on). в.
+Existing Sidewalks (Applicable if existing a usable walkway shall sidewalks are being reloc be maintained across the c cated) Us construction se of the sidewalk shon area at all times. all not be blocked or obstructed, and All damaged sections o f the sidewalks shall be ent irely repla aced to match existin g sections.